The Ultimate Guide to Creating a PR & Marketing AI Strategy

 How can Publicists use AI?

-Ruby Media Group leverages AI-powered PR tools.
+Ruby Media Group leverages the most advanced AI-powered PR tools.

 The PR agency of the future will use GPT-3 for:

 - Pitch angles